 Sarah loved singing, books and reading from the age of 1, and was often completely lost in literary bliss.
 The Harry Potter series remains a favorite; when she was admitted to the advanced academic program in 3rd grade, Sarah declared she “felt like she’d been invited to Hogwarts!”

-Her 10 year old self would never believe the determination, power, grace and beauty Sarah has come to exemplify as she has pursued the passion she discovered her sophomore year of high school: color guard.
-It has become her singular pursuit.
+Her 10 year old self would never believe the determination, power, grace and beauty Sarah came to exemplify as she pursued the passion she discovered her sophomore year of high school: color guard.
+It was her singular pursuit for many years.
 Three summers were devoted to 12-16 hour days of nothing else as she marched with Drum Corps International.
-Now that she has aged out of the activity, she continues sharing her skill and joy as a coach to high school students.
-You can watch her do what she loves here.
+Now that she has aged out of the activity, she continues to occasionally share her skill and joy as a coach to high school students.
+You can watch her do what she loved/loves here.